 For the shrimps:

-- 12 ounces large shrimp peeled and deveined (You could use small shrimps as well)
+- 12 ounces shrimp peeled and deveined (small or large shrimps are both fine)

 - 1 tablespoon cornstarch